chris-chu-eng/CPU-GPU-Fractal-Generator/README.md

 ---

 ## Features
 - **Side-by-Side Benchmark**: A multithreaded application (`benchmark.py`) that runs the CPU and GPU renderers simultaneously to provide a direct, visual comparison of serial vs. parallel performance.
+Includes performance timers to provide quantitative results.
-- **Live CPU Renderer**: A standalone demo (`cpu_demo.py`) that renders the fractal live, pixel-by-pixel, to visually demonstrate a serial workload.
+- **Live CPU Renderer**: A standalone demo (`cpu_demo.py`) that uses multithreading to render the fractal live without freezing the UI, ensuring a responsive user experience.
 - **Instant GPU Renderer**: A standalone demo (`gpu_demo.py`) that uses an NVIDIA GPU and a custom CUDA kernel to render the entire fractal almost instantly.
+The UI is highly efficient, using an event-driven loop to minimize CPU usage.
+- **Unit Tested**: Core logic is validated by a suite of unit tests using Python's built-in `unittest` framework.
-- **Modular Codebase**: The project is organized with a separation of concerns, with calculation logic in `engine.py` and application logic in the demo and benchmark files.
+- **Modular Codebase**: The project is organized with a separation of concerns, with a central `AppState` class for configuration, calculation logic in `engine.py`, and application logic in the demo/benchmark files.

 ---